Investing, adapting and evolving our services to meet changing expectations

 Our Head of Development and Partnerships Manager for East of England and London (including Surrey) is Belinda Robinson.
 With over 30 years of experience in this rewarding sector, Belinda is passionate that people with learning disabilities, however complex or challenging they may appear, get the same opportunities to enjoy life as those without disabilities.

 Our new supported living transition service aims to support individuals who are 16-25.
 This type of service is beneficial for those who may not be ready at age 18 to transition from a children’s service to an adult setting.

-Our new state of the art residential service in Wallington, London offers accommodation and support with a mixture of one-bedroom single occupancy and two bedroom shared flats.
+Our new state of the art residential service offers accommodation and support for people with learning disabilities and complex needs with a mixture of one-bedroom single occupancy and two bedroom shared flats.

 Due to an unmet local need we developed a new residential Prader-Willi Syndrome service in the London Borough of Hounslow.
 Bear Road demonstrates how we continue to lead the way in bespoke support.

 Our Head of Development and Partnerships Manager for the Midlands and North is Ray Godwin.
 With over 10 years of experience in this sector, Ray enjoys the process of troubleshooting and finding innovative solutions to problems – with the ultimate goal of helping people to achieve positive outcomes and better lives.